GLOBAL MARKETS-Global stocks flatline as inflation, rate worries creep back into markets

 "But now, the Treasury market has already priced in a pause, so there's not much room for Treasury yields to fall further," removing a support for the stock market."In short, I don't think the stock market rally is going to continue."

-Brent crude futures LCOc1 for January and U.S. West Texas Intermediate (WTI) crude futures CLc1 for December edged lower, both down about 5 cents at $81.37 and $77.13 a barrel.
+Brent crude futures LCOc1 for January and U.S. West Texas Intermediate (WTI) crude futures CLc1 for December edged higher, both up over 70 cents at $82.23 and $77.94 a barrel.

 Both benchmarks gained nearly 2% on Friday as Iraq voiced support for oil cuts by OPEC+.